deployphp/deployer/README.md

 * [Aviasales](https://www.aviasales.ru)

-If you are also using it, please let us know.
-[Edit this file](https://github.com/deployphp/deployer/edit/master/README.md).
+If you are also using it, please let us know ([Edit this file](https://github.com/deployphp/deployer/edit/master/README.md))

 ## Roadmap
 * Better documentation.